SabrinaR8811/SabrinaR8811/README.md

 ### Greetings human, I’m Sabrina!!
 Here's some things about me!! 🧡
 -Avid watcher of Haikyuu🏐<br>
 -Avid reader of PJO🌊<br>
--Avid listener of Lana Del Ray, Mother Mother, and The Crane Wives<br>
+-Avid listener of Lana Del Ray, Mother Mother, and The Crane Wives🎧<br>
 -Loves to write📖 <br>
 -Loves to draw🎨<br>
 -Has a secret Youtube channel📽<br>
 -Believes in Cryptids and Aliens<br>
 -Plans on being a Journalist with a podcast🎙️<br>
--Daydreams wayyyyy too much<br>
+-Daydreams wayyyyy too much🌈<br>
--Identifies as Panromantic and Cupiosexual<br>
+-Identifies as Panromantic and Cupiosexual🏳‍🌈<br>
 -She/her Pronouns⭐<br>
 -On slack as SabrinaR8811⚡<br>